Top 5 components you need in a budget media room

 While the soundbar and woofer connect wirelessly, both units need their own power.
 The Hitachi has a number of inputs including stereo phono, optical and mini-jack.

-In terms of set-up, we’d recommend placing both under the screen in the centre.
+In terms of where’s best to place within our budget media room, we’d recommend placing both under the screen in the centre.

 Start by plugging the Sony Blu-ray player into the HDMI input.
 You can use the HDMI output for the Epson projector.
 Finally, connect the Hitachi 2.1 sound system via the phonos.

-With less than £400, we’ll have to be clever with furniture and accessories.
+With less than £400, we’ll have to be clever with furniture and accessories for our budget media room.

-Before we get down to interior design, we need to talk cables.
-What you need will depend on what devices you choose.
+Before we get down to the interior design of our budget media room, we need to talk cables.
+What you need will depend on what devices you choose and the distances between them.

 If you go with our recommendations, then you’ll need 2 HDMI cables and a dual phonos cable.
 Most units come with power cables but not much more, so make sure you order additional cables with your units.